nocodeguidedev/no-code-tools-directory/.github/ISSUE_TEMPLATE/submit-tool.md

 - [ ] Free + Paid plans
 - [ ] Paid only

+---

 ## 🧪 Have you used it personally?

 - [ ] Yes
 - [ ] No, just discovered

+---

-(Optional) Anything else we should know?
+## 💬 Anything else we should know?

-Feel free to add any extra comments or details about the tool here.
+_Optional — Add any other notes, features, or reasons why this tool stands out._